Creating a workspace

 Click Create Workspace to move on to the next step.

-You can set a bounding box by:
+You can set the bounding box by:

 Because you have created the workspace, you are automatically made the workspace’s owner.
 This means you can assign anyone who already belongs to your organisation to the workspace at the owner, editor or viewer level.
-For more information on these permission levels, see the Workspace Permissions topic.
+For more information on these permission levels, see the Workspace permissions topic.